Successful debut for DMEA – Connecting Digital Health

 - Visitor numbers rose by eight per cent

 Attended by some 10,800 visitors, 570 exhibitors and 350 speakers, after three days DMEA, Europe’s leading event for digital health, came to a successful conclusion.
-Featuring new interactive formats with a wider range of topics and targeting a larger audience, the successor to conhIT was able to reposition itself as the platform for digital healthcare.
+Featuring new interactive formats with a wider range of topics and targeting a larger audience, the successor was able to reposition itself as the platform for digital healthcare.

 Federal Minister of Health Jens Spahn took the opportunity DMEA offered to make an urgent appeal for speeding up digital health solutions and not to leave digital healthcare to others.
 “We must engage with the digital transformation.
 The alternative is not whether it will or will not happen but whether we will shape it or be dictated by it.”